List of historic states of Germany

 Germany is traditionally a country organized as a federal state.
 The dissolution of the Holy Roman Empire in 1806 and the Napoleonic Wars led to an interregnum of federalized control.
-But after Congress of Vienna in 1815, the German-speaking territories of the former Holy Roman Empire became allied in the German Confederation (1815–1866), a league of states with a shared army and some federal elements to regulate issues that affected multiple states.
+But after the Congress of Vienna in 1815, the German-speaking territories of the former Holy Roman Empire became allied in the German Confederation (1815–1866), a league of states with a shared army and some federal elements to regulate issues that affected multiple states.
 After the Austro-Prussian War, the Northern states joined into a federal state called the North German Confederation (1867–1870), led by Prussia.
 The Southern states joined the federal state in 1870/71, which was consequently renamed the German Empire (1871–1918).
 The state continued as the Weimar Republic (1919–1933).

 Present-day Germany is a federal republic which combines the States of Germany.